 The Charter has six key actions.
 These actions aim to address some of the key barriers to achieving gender equitable briefing practices that firms and organisation have identified in previous workshops.

-The founding signatories to the Charter of Commitment include:
+The founding and current signatories to the Charter of Commitment include: